How to Nurture a Daddy-Baby Bond

 When Daddy is taking care of baby, give them some space.
-This doesn’t mean I necessarily leave the house (although it can be a good chance to take a little break).
-I’ve found it helps though to at least leave the room so that baby isn’t scrambling to be as close to me (and milk) as possible.
-Sometimes baby cries when I leave the room, but within a few minutes, Daddy has distracted him and they have special time to play and and strengthen that daddy-baby bond.
+This doesn’t mean I necessarily leave the house (although it can be an excellent chance to take a little break).
+I’ve found it helps though to leave the room so that baby isn’t scrambling to be as close to me (and milk) as possible.
+Sometimes baby cries when I leave the room, but within a few minutes, Daddy has distracted him, and they have a special time to play and strengthen that daddy-baby bond.

 3. Let Daddy be the one to “save the day.”

 Our babies HATED the car seat when they were infants.
 After hearing them scream and cry for an entire drive, you know my momma heart wanted to jump out of the car and rescue them the second we parked the car.
 But, when Daddy was in the car with us too, I refrained from jumping out of my seat and let Daddy be the one to save the day.
 He would get them out of their car seat and soothe them until all was right with the world again.
 To this day, Daddy is the designated boo-boo kisser in our house.
 If one of our kids gets hurt and Daddy is home, they do not want mommy to comfort them.
 They scream, “I want Daddy” until he comes to kiss the boo-boo . . . and again, all is right with the world.

 4. Recognize and celebrate the things that are unique about your child’s relationship with Dad.